-1. Ensure continuous, accurate, and real-time documentation of the seed origin as well as traceability
+A. Ensure continuous, accurate, and real-time documentation of the seed origin as well as traceability

-2. Track and even geotag the status of each production process
+B. Track and even geotag the status of each production process

-Need to regulate and track critical parameters
+3. Need to regulate and track critical parameters

 Another critical challenge encountered by seeding companies is regulating and tracking critical parameters that impact seed quality, such as:

-1. The amount of quality seed used
+A. The amount of quality seed used

-2. Pesticide residue
+B. Pesticide residue

-3. Seed health alerts raised
+C. Seed health alerts raised

-4. Issues that need resolution during cultivation
+D. Issues that need resolution during cultivation

-5. Crop quality
+E. Crop quality

-Eliminating the ever-present problem of adulteration
+4. Eliminating the ever-present problem of seed adulteration

 Seed adulteration poses a massive challenge to seeding companies, as it is extremely difficult to differentiate between a spurious seed and a genuine one.
 This arises from the lack of traceability in supply chain practices, which impairs the verification of seed authenticity.
 Traceability can be achieved by leveraging QR-code tagging during the process of packaging and warehousing.
 An end-to-end solution for packhouse and processing will ensure traceability, compliance, quality control, and flexible inventory management.